antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 Each Borg Cube can be activated once per turn, granting it one move and one attack.
 These can be executed in **any** order.
 A Borg Cube may spend 1 resource per additional system to move beyond its normal movement allowance of warp 1.
 This movement may **not** pass through neutral or enemy inhabited systems(**including pre-warp**) or a system or sector containing enemy ships.

+Borg starting shield value and weapon to-hit-number can be upgraded like for all the other races.

+Borg Cube follows the normal Borg rules for combat (increasing shield values every round, ignoring shields, etc.)

 ---

 # Disabled Cubes